muktoakash/Learning-web-HTML5-CSS-Javascript/readme.md

 - [x] CSS -> Styling elements by tags, classes, and ids.
 Using flex-grid and position properties to style a page.
 - [x] CSS -> Transitions and animations of elements.
 Responsive web design.
 - [x] JS -> DOM and referring to elements by ID.
 Dynamically changing innerHTML of an element.
+- [x] JS -> Dynamic interaction with users through prompts, buttons, and mouse or keyboard events.
 - [x] JS -> async/await functional programming, unobstructive JavaScript with addEventListener
 - [x] BootStrap -> Use the framework to create responsive pages quickly.
 - [x] Creating frontend of forms that combine HTML, CSS and JavaScript for functionality and appearance.